Rat-Rig/V-core-3/slicer_profiles/SuperSlicer/readme.md

 PLA, PETG and ABS, and a few print profiles.
 These are a starting point that works on a stock V-Core-3.
 Depending on your hotend and the requirements of your print objects, you may want to adjust settings and also create new profiles.

+Attribution:
+The graphics for the bed (PNG and SVG) were created by PwnCNC and published on Thingiverse under the Creative Commons Attribution license: https://www.thingiverse.com/thing:4861532/files